lohedges/slsm/README.md

 - [Tests](tests/README.md)

 ### Examples
-To get a feel for the how to write a code using the library, see the demonstration programs:
+To get a feel for the how to write code using the library, see the demonstration programs:
 - [Demos](demos/README.md)